See the results of our 2021 Family Budget Survey. Click Here to Learn More!

 What is a Personal Loan?

-If you don’t have money for a large purchase and want to spread out the payments, personal loans allow you to borrow money and pay it back over time.
+If you don’t have money for a large purchase and want to spread out the payments, personal loans allow you to borrow money to make the purchase and pay it back over time.
 These types of loans can come in handy for financing expenses like college tuition or the purchase of a home or car.

 Types of personal loans

 Most installment loans you take out for yourself are personal loans.
-Installment loans typically have a fixed rate and term in addition to set monthly payments.
+Installment loans typically have fixed rates and terms in addition to set monthly payments.

 Unsecured personal loans

 Lenders may use your financial history, credit report, and financial information to determine if you qualify for an unsecured loan.
 These loans don’t require borrowers to put up collateral as they rely on your credit standing.